sudar/posts-by-tag/readme.txt

 Each widget allows you to choose

-*   The set of tags whose posts should be displayed
+*   The set of tags from where posts should be selected (or excluded)
 *   The number of posts to be displayed.
 *   Option to enable post excerpts to be displayed with post titles.
 *   Option to display post thumbnail if present.